FRRouting/frr/doc/user/bgp.rst

    Display statistics of routes of all the afi and safi.

+.. clicmd:: show bgp attribute-info [summary]

+   This command displays information about the attributes.
+If ``summary`` is specified, it will display a summary of the attributes, including the attribute type, the number of occurrences, and the total size of the attributes in the BGP table.

 .. clicmd:: show [ip] bgp [afi] [safi] [all] cidr-only [wide|json]

    Display routes with non-natural netmasks.